Shaders

 - Fragment shaders will be invoked zero or more times, as defined in that section.

-- The relative execution order of invocations of the same shader type is undefined:.
+- The relative execution order of invocations of the same shader type is undefined.
 A store issued by a shader when working on primitive B might complete prior to a store for primitive A, even if primitive A is specified prior to primitive B. This applies even to fragment shaders; while fragment shader outputs are always written to the framebuffer in rasterization order, stores executed by fragment shader invocations are not.

-- The relative execution order of invocations of different shader types is largely undefined:.
+- The relative execution order of invocations of different shader types is largely undefined.

 The Memory Model appendix defines the terminology and rules for how to correctly communicate between shader invocations, such as when a write is Visible-To a read, and what constitutes a Data Race.
+Applications must not cause a data race.

 Shader Inputs and Outputs